Sick Leave Policy Updates

 If you are diagnosed with COVID-19, the Department of Public Health will determine when you are able to return to work.

-If you become ill and display flu-like symptoms, you should stay home and contact your immediate Supervisor, the Director of Human Resources and your Primary Care Provider or Urgent Care Physician.
+If you become ill and display flu-like symptoms, you should stay home and contact your immediate supervisor or department chair, the Director of Human Resources and your Primary Care Provider or Urgent Care Physician.

 The symptoms to monitor are as follows: